sgyzetrov/GNavbar/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

 With GNavbar, you don't have to worry about navigation problem about your web page!
-It's robust, it's smooth and it's responsive (get it?).
+It's robust, it's smooth and it's responsive (get it? 🤣).

-Adapted from the mighty Bootstrap v3.0.3, you can squash navbar's responsive layout problem now like a bug.
+Adapted from the mighty Bootstrap v3.0.3, you can squash navbar's responsive layout problem now like a bug🐛.

 ## How it works